Rofrtd/space-invaders/README.md

 ## Space Invaders

-Space Invaders is a 1978 shoot 'em up arcade game developed by Tomohiro Nishikado.
+[Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) is a 1978 shoot 'em up arcade game developed by Tomohiro Nishikado.
 It was the first fixed shooter and set the template for the shoot 'em up genre.
 The goal is to defeat wave after wave of descending aliens with a horizontally moving laser to earn as many points as possible.

 ### Product Statement

-This is a simple JavaScript web game designed to explain the most important concepts of object-oriented programming and ilustrate the book 'Junior Objects' by Yegor Bugayenko with practical examples.
+This is a simple JavaScript web game designed to explain the most important concepts of object-oriented programming and ilustrate the book [Junior Objects](https://www.amazon.com/Junior-Objects-Yegor-Bugayenko/dp/B08BDWYNWM) by [Yegor Bugayenko](https://github.com/yegor256) with practical examples.

 ### Requirements